testingitman/backtester/README.md

 cd frontend
 npm install
 npm run dev
+# The dev server proxies all `/api` requests to `http://localhost:8080`,
+# so make sure the Spring Boot backend is running.
 ```

 For deployment (e.g. on a DigitalOcean VM) build the static files and serve the